 Do the Digit Insurance

 The Union Budget 2020 introduced a new income tax regime in the Income-tax Act, 1961 for individual taxpayers.
-Since then, it has remained unchanged until the Union Budget 2023 introduced several significant changes in the new tax regime.
-All taxpayers of every age group, including HUF, must be aware of the new income tax regime.
+Since then, it remained unchanged until the Union Budgets of 2023 and 2024 introduced several significant changes in the new tax regime.
+So, all taxpayers of every age group, including HUF, must be aware of the new income tax regime.

 As per the government, the new tax regime rules are supposed to simplify the tax structure.
 Further, the new regime offers lower tax rates, which makes it attractive for certain taxpayers; however, they are required to forego certain new tax deductions and exemptions to opt for the new regime.